gggaudin/BSQ/README.md

 # BSQ//42PARIS

-I have only one thing to say, "DEMINEUR" !
+I have only one thing to say, "DEMINEUR !" 🖕🖕

 ## Usage :